sirbrillig/humblepress/README.md

 The plugin is written almost entirely in JavaScript as a demonstration of using JavaScript in a WordPress plugin.
 There are several crucial lines of the plugin's code commented-out so that you can see how the different pieces of the plugin fit together.

+As you follow the steps below, look through the code for comments matching each of the steps.
+Commenting or uncommenting those lines will add some functionality to the plugin and bring you to the next step.
+For example, on Step 2, look for lines marked `Tutorial Step 2`.

 # Step 1: Installation

 To install this plugin, just drop it into the `wp-content/plugins` directory of a WordPress install.
 Then go into the Plugins page of wp-admin and click 'Activate' next to The HumblePress plugin.